Treblle/community/README.md

 Welcome to the Treblle Community.
 There are a few important links you might want to pay attention to.

+## Submitting articles

+We have a list of articles that we are always open for guest writers.
+Please check the Issues in this repo.

+There is a template article in the article directory for you to follow, please include as much information as possible.

+To submit an article, fork this repo add an article to the articles directory, open a PR, and we will proof read and publish if it meets our quality checks.
+We will always do our best not to make changes to your content.

+All articles must be at least 1500 words.

 ## Links

 - [Discord Community](https://treblle.com/chat)